Widy75/Eurorack-Builds/erbse/README.md

 Original toggle was implemented as XOR from previouse outcome and current outcome.
 Toggle v2 also works when previouse outcome and current outcome are low ( will toggle to high )

+E.g. in random mode toggle has no effect when knos are counterclockwise CCW, since the random generator alwyse generates low in out 1 per channel.
+If toggle v2 is active the out 1 and out 2 will alternate 50%.

 Pattern mode per channel:
 -------------------------
 Hardware-in signal triggers an internal 16 step sequencer per channel.
 Original Bernouille random mode gets deactivated.
 Knob/CV controls pattern (1-32).
 Some patterns work as simple clock divider, some are derived from good old Shruthi.